PauHPMCBR/LolDamageCalculator/README.md

 - Sudden impact doesn't check if an ability is a dash (will assume it always is).
 - Abilities don't have a CC boolean.
 This means things that have a special effect when an ability applies CC will always/never be taken into account (Evenshroud always applies the 10% more damage, Spear of Shojin will increase ability haste equally...)
 - Autos refresh Liandry and Demonic burn as well, not just abilities
+- Champion base AD scaling is treated linearly (every lvl gains same base AD), but it's not the case in game.
+This will create slight damage changes in some levels.
+This inconvenience holds true for all stats that scale with level (mana, hp, ad...).

 ## Things the program assumes
 - Every ability hits.